- Search The Registry

 *Edgar V. Cunningham, Sr. was born on this date in 1910.
 He was an early youth member of the Boy Scouts of America who, for several years, was believed to be the first Black Eagle Scout.
 Background.

-Cunningham was one of the first Eagle Scouts in either of the Waterloo colored troops to earn Eagle Scout on June 8, 1926.
+Cunningham was one of the first Eagle Scouts in the Waterloo colored troops to earn Eagle Scout on June 8, 1926.
 Cunningham married Susie Ann Rockett on September 14, 1931, in Galena, Illinois.
 They had five children, eighteen grandchildren, and seventeen great-grandchildren.

 Recent scholarship has shown that Hamilton Bradley of Rome, New York became an Eagle Scout before 1920, making Bradley the earliest known black Eagle Scout.
 Edgar V. Cunningham, Sr. died on February 27, 1980.